bugimetal/facedetection/BLOG.md

 <img src="web/blog/example_image_with_detections.png" width="400px" alt="example image with detections" />

 To see more examples of how it works I've created a small demo with several pictures.
-In order to test it just start application locally with `go run cmd/facedetection/main.go` and visit [Demo page](http://localhost:8080/web/demo.html)
+In order to test it, just start the application locally with `go run cmd/facedetection/main.go` and visit [Demo page](http://localhost:8080/web/demo.html)

-## Face Detection not ideal
+## Face Detection is not ideal

 As you see in the example above and in the demo, the detection itself is good but not ideal.
-It doesn't recognise some faces, or it has issues with recognising eyes and mouth position.
+It doesn't recognize some faces, or it has issues with recognizing eyes and mouth position.
-The `pigo` library has some detection configuration, like: detection window move or scale factor to search faces.
+The `pigo` library has some detection configuration, e.g.: detection window move or scale factor to search faces.
-I've spent some time finding the best options, but it still doesn't work for all the images, especially if we deal with the faces that are rotated.
+I've spent some time finding the best options, but still it doesn't work for all the images perfectly, especially if we deal with the faces that are rotated.
 The library provides the ability to search for rotated faces, but the result is not great, and if you initialize faces classifier with angle configuration it doesn't work great for not angled images.

 <img src="web/blog/example_angle.png" width="200px" />